 That’s why they behave when their parents are in the room.

-Wes Bond started the topic Teaching Students How To Harmonise (Singing Teachers) in the forum Music Teachers 2 years ago
+Wes Bond started the topic Teaching Students How To Harmonise (Singing Teachers) in the forum Music Teachers Forum 4 years, 1 month ago

 Students can always improve but I am aware that there comes a time when students become very good at singing melodies to songs but have no idea how to sing harmonies or even what a harmony is.
 I like to mix things up a bit and for those students who are good singers give them a bit of an extra challenge.